 - Variable Life Insurance

-Term life insurance offers death benefit protection only, without any cash value build up.
-Because of that, term life insurance is considered to be the most basic, pure life insurance alternative in the marketplace.
-Due to its basic structure, term life is also very affordable – particularly for those who are in good health at the time that they apply for a policy.
+Term life insurance is considered to be the most basic, simple life insurance alternative in the marketplace.
+Due to its basic structure, term life is also very affordable – particularly for those who are in good shape at the time they apply for a policy.

 As its name implies, term life insurance is purchased for a certain time period, or term, such as ten years, 15 years, 20 years, 25 years, or even for 30 years.
 Should the insured die while a term life insurance policy is in force, a named beneficiary (or beneficiaries) will receive a death benefit that is free of income taxation.

 Nationwide offers the Nationwide YourLife Guaranteed Level term life insurance policy.
-With this plan, you can choose a coverage length of ten years, fifteen years, twenty years, or thirty years at the time of application.
-And, if you decide that you want to have permanent life insurance coverage in the future, you have an option to convert to this type of policy without having to prove evidence of insurability.
+If you decide that you want to have permanent life insurance coverage in the future, you have an option to convert to this type of policy without having to prove evidence of insurability.

 There are also several different riders that are available to add to the Nationwide YourLife Guaranteed Level term life insurance plan.
 These include the following:

-- Accelerated Death Benefit Rider – The Accelerated Death Benefit Rider allows the policyholder to get a cash advance on the death benefit when he or she is diagnosed with a terminal illness such as cancer.
+- Accelerated Death Benefit Rider – The Accelerated Death Benefit Rider allows the policyholder to get a cash advance on the death benefit when he/she is diagnosed with a terminal illness, such as cancer.
 This money may be used to pay for medical expenses, as well as for any other need that the policyholder sees fit.
 When the insured passes away, the policy beneficiary (or beneficiaries) will receive any funds that are remaining.